gvolpe/nix-config/README.md

 ```

 - `build.sh`: the build and installation script.
-- `default.nix`: derivation for home and system, used in CI.
+- `default.nix`: derivation for home, used in CI.
+- `flake.nix`: flake for system (home not migrated yet).
 - `home`: all the user programs, services and dotfiles.
 - `imgs`: screenshots and other images.
 - `notes`: cheat-sheets, docs, etc.